Tariff trends mostly downwards, but non-tariff measures increasingly used

 .

-Although tariffs are generally low, there are many products subject to high tariffs.
-Tariffs are particularly high for agricultural products, as well as apparel, textiles, and tanning.
-For example, tariffs above 15 per cent are imposed on about 8 per cent of global trade in food (which make 29 per cent of the products in this group).
-Similarly, more than 12 per cent of international trade in apparel and 19 per cent in tanning are subject to tariffs of 15 per cent or more.
-Tariff peaks for food products are particularly prevalent in developing countries of South Asia and Africa, imposing significant tariffs on their imports.
+Although tariffs are generally low, high tariffs are in place for some agricultural products, apparel, textiles, and tanning.
+For example, tariffs above 15 per cent are applied on more than 8 per cent of global trade in food (which make 29 per cent of the products in this group) (figure 6).
+Similarly, about 9 per cent of the value of international trade in apparel and more than 16 per cent in tanning are subject to tariffs of 15 per cent or more.
+Tariff peaks for food products are often observed in developing countries of South Asia and Africa.

 – ‒